mountaineerbr/shellChatGPT/README.md

 - We shall decrease development frequency in 2025, hopefully.
 LLM models in general are not really worth developer efforts sometimes, it is frustating!

 - The warper is deemed finished in the sense any further updates must not change the user interface.

 - We plan to gradually wind down development of new features in the near future.
 The project will enter a maintenance phase from 2025 onwards, focusing primarily on bug fixes and stability.

+- We plan to deprecate the _image generation and editing_ endpoints when script code becomes obsolete to work with images.
+This does not affect the feature of attaching images to multimodal prompts or receiving image parts from multimodal models.

+- Text completions endpoint is planned to be deprecated when there are no models compatible with this endpoint anymore.

 <!-- in these poor circumstances.
 The models are not worth the value or expectations. -->
 <!--